-Natural vegetation i.e. Asparagus racemosus degradation is taking place in shekhawati region through irregular rainfall, public interfere, wind erosion, water erosion, high temperature, storms and soil erosion.
-These processes have been accelerated by increasing technologenic and human activities it has resulted in the degradation of Asparagus racemosus of the region due to in irregular rainfall and wind erosion and high temperature are more serious and widespread.
-Overgrazing and indiscriminate felling of under shrubs resuted in the degradation of vegetation cover and decrease in biomass production.
+Natural vegetation i.e. Boerhavia diffusa degradation is taking place in shekhawati region through irregular rainfall, public interfere, wind erosion, water erosion, high temperature, storms and soil erosion.
+These have been accelerated processes by increasing technologenic and human activities it has resulted in the degradation of Boerhavia diffusa of the region due to in irregular rainfall and wind erosion and high temperature are and widespread. more serious Overgrazing indiscriminate felling of under shrubs resuted in the degradation of vegetation cover and decrease in biomass production.
 In case these problems continue uncontrolled, large acreage of forest area will be affected in future.

 The results suggest to take up immediate steps to adopt the improved forest management technologies with people's participation to lack of effects of decreasement of natural vegetation in the region but it is not possible to conserve completely.
-Further the results of the study could be fruitfully utilized by the planners bio-scientists, botanists, phytogeoraphers, naturalists and policy makers to evolve suitable forest management technologies and strategies commensurate to the bio-conditions of the region.
+Further the results of the study could be fruitfully utilized by the planners bio-scientists, botanists, phytogeoraphers, naturalists and policy makers to evolve suitable forest managment technologies and strategies commensurate to the bio-conditions of the region.